 Texas uses a version of comparative fault that is called "modified comparative fault."
 In modified comparative fault, a 51% bar rule is applied, meaning any party that is found to be 51% or more at fault cannot recover proceeds.
 This is used to ensure that parties who are chiefly responsible for an accident cannot then profit from it.

 Modified comparative fault also means that victims who partially contribute to their own injury can still pursue compensation.
 In these cases, their awarded compensation would be reduced by percentage of fault assigned to the victim.
 While this allows more eligibility and flexibility for injury victims to pursue relief, it also allows defendants to allege that less fault should be assigned to them and more should be assigned to the victim.

 It takes careful and aggressive counsel in these cases to ensure that circumstances of your accident are accurately depicted before the law.
-At Guerra & Farah, PLLC, our dedicated and compassionate El Paso personal injury attorneys have nearly 30 years of combined legal experience.
+At Farah Law, our dedicated and compassionate El Paso personal injury attorneys have nearly 30 years of combined legal experience.
 They are well-versed in what it takes to mount a thorough and convincing injury suit on your behalf and ensure that every avenue towards the relief you deserve is explored to its fullest extent.